Economy of Guinea-Bissau: Present day

 Intermittent fighting between Senegalese-backed government troops and a military junta destroyed much of the country's infrastructure and caused widespread damage to the economy in 1998; the civil war led to a 28% drop in GDP that year, with partial recovery in 1999.
 Agricultural production is estimated to have fallen by 17% during the conflict.
 Cashew nut output, the main export crop, declined in 1998 by an estimated 30%.
 World cashew prices dropped by more than 50% in 2000, compounding the economic devastation caused by the conflict.

 Before the war, trade reform and price liberalization were the most successful part of the country's structural adjustment program under IMF sponsorship.
 The tightening of monetary policy and the development of the private sector had also begun to reinvigorate the economy.
 Under the government's post-conflict economic and financial program, implemented with IMF and World Bank input, real GDP recovered in 1999 by almost 8%.
 In December 2000 Guinea-Bissau qualified for almost $800 million in debt-service relief under the first phase of the enhanced HIPC initiative and is scheduled to submit its Poverty Reduction Strategy Paper in March 2002.
 Guinea-Bissau will receive the bulk of its assistance under the enhanced HIPC initiative when it satisfies a number of conditions, including implementation of its Poverty Reduction Strategy Paper.

 Because of high costs, the development of petroleum, phosphate, and other mineral resources is not a near-term prospect.
 The country produces 400,000 barrels/day of petrol.

-Mean wages were $0.52 per man-hour in 2009.
-In 2019 the minimal monthly wage was around 35000 CFA = US$60.

-The following table shows the main economic indicators in 1980–2017.